next tourney

 After these six rounds the best eight players play a quarter-final game (QF1: place 1 vs. place 8, QF2: place 2 vs. place 7, QF3: place 3 vs. place 6 and QF4: place 4 vs. place 5).
 The starting player is the player with the better results in the preelimation.

 The winners of the quarter-final games play the semi-final games.
 In this round the winner of the 1st quarter-final (QF1) plays against the winner of the 4th quarter-final (QF4) and the winner of the 2nd quarter-final (QF2) against the winner of the 3rd quarter-final (QF3).
 The winners of the semi-final games play the final, the losers play a game for rank 3.
+The starting player in the elimination rounds is the player with the better results in the preelimation.

 Explanation Swiss system: